thestephenhunt/go-flashy/README.md

 - Speedruns (how fast can you answer x number of equations?)
 - Custom problem sets (think multiplication tables)

-**Please feel free to report any issues you find in the issues tab above.**
+**Please feel free to report any issues or feedback you in the issues tab above, so we can improve the experience!**